International Symposium for Plastic Surgeons

 Hot Topics Rhinoplasty

-Following this intensive practical day, the second day will comprise a series of lectures and discussions.
-Distinguished panelists will focus on both novel and preferred salvage procedures following complications in aesthetic surgery across different areas of the body, such as the breast, face, eyelids, nose, trunk, and thighs.
+This intense practical day will be followed by a series of lectures and discussions on day two.
+The distinguished panelists will focus on new as well as preferred salvage procedures after failed aesthetic surgery in the different fields, including breast, face, eyelids, nose, trunk, and thighs.